 The world of work has changed beyond recognition for most of us over the last few months.
 And when PIMFA approached us here at Worksmart to ask whether we wanted to be part of their first ever 2 day Virtual Conference and Exhibition, with plans for an exclusively digital learning experience to cover a multitude of issues to help firms thrive in these extraordinary times, I thought... what have we got to lose...

-In the second of our series of guest blogs on key issues for complaints handling, Sarah Lawrence, former Technical Manager at Financial Ombudsman Service explains why quick answers aren't always the best approach to complaints handling.
+In the sixth of our series of guest blogs on key issues for complaints handling, Sarah Lawrence (Access preceding blog here...), former Technical Manager at Financial Ombudsman Service looks at how firms can work to avoid referrals to her former employer

-In the first of our series of guest blogs on key issues for complaints handling, Sarah Lawrence, former Technical Manager at Financial Ombudsman Service takes a look at what we can anticipate from the Regulator in 2020
+In the fifth of our series of guest blogs on key issues for complaints handling, Sarah Lawrence (access the preceding blog here...), former Technical Manager at Financial Ombudsman Service looks at the importance of consistency in complaints handling